MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 Need to create a copy for OM only

 Separating OM and Lumix since different fields written to.
-Some of the logic may be a mess
+Some of the logic may be a mess.
+Not a mess, but may need rethinking.
+See notes in Notes

 Getting confused when trying to get photos via USB-C cable reading direct from camera

-Exception: Operation not permitted @ rb_sysopen when try to open /Volumes/OM SYSTEM/lastPhotoRead.txt from Nova, works in TextMate sudo chmod a+rw "/Volumes/OM SYSTEM/lastPhotoRead.txt" # suggested as a fix and it worked
+Exception: Operation not permitted @ rb_sysopen when try to open /Volumes/OM SYSTEM/lastPhotoRead.txt from Nova, works in TextMate sudo chmod a+rw "/Volumes/OM SYSTEM/lastPhotoRead.txt" # suggested as a fix and it worked.
+Happened again and had to run from iTerm.
+Took a computer reboot also.

 May be working in Nova for OM.
 Need to confirm Lumix

+If manually type last photo doesn't work.
+183 globStart = lastPhotoFilename.slice(0)+"\*" # Selected first letter of last file name